 The 12 Most Reliable Cast-Iron Skillets You Can Buy

-There's a cast iron solution for every single cooking technique — the trick is knowing which shape, size, and type to use when.
-Use this list to guide your purchase, and you'll be passing down these indestructible pans for generations to come.
+There’s a cast-iron solution for every single cooking technique—the trick is knowing which shape, size, and type to use when.
+Use this list to guide your purchase, and you’ll be passing down these indestructible pans for generations to come.
 Before getting one, make sure you know about these things you should never cook in a cast-iron skillet.

 Best value-priced 12-inch skillet

 A cast-iron skillet is considered the workhorse of cookware because it retains and radiates heat, becomes non-stick if seasoned correctly, and is nearly indestructible.
 “I call cast-iron skillets my desert island pans,” says Lisa McManus, executive editor of the Tastings and Testings department at America’s Test Kitchen.
 “If I were stranded and could only bring one item, it would be a 12-inch cast-iron pan.
-This Lodge 12-inch is such a great piece of kitchen equipment, and such a great value at less than $30.
+This Lodge 12-inch is such a great piece of kitchen equipment, and such a great value.
 Don’t miss these 10 foods you should always cook on a cast-iron skillet.

 Best high-end 12-inch skillet